-Based on the annual evaluation of the committee's work, the Board of Directors is satisfied with its performance, implementation of its responsibilities and recommendations made during the year ending on December 31, 2023.
+Based on the annual evaluation of the committee's work, the Board of Directors is satisfied with its performance, implementation of its responsibilities and recommendations made during the year ending on December 31, 2024.

-B. Policies, Remuneration, Nominations and Governance Committee and its meetings:
+B. Policies, Remuneration, Nominations and Governance Committee and its meetings

-The Policies, Remuneration, Nominations and Governance Committee is responsible for the review of AKTI's HR framework and compensation programs.
-The Committee makes recommendations to the Board on the remuneration, allowances and terms of service of the Company's senior executives to ensure that they are fairly rewarded for their individual contributions to the company.
+The board after election constitute the Policies, Remuneration, Nominations and Governance Committee from three board member who has the experience necessary for exercising the committee functions which is responsible for the review of AKTI's HR framework and compensation programs.
+The Committee makes recommendations to the Board on the remuneration, allowances and terms of service of the Company's senior executives to ensure that they are fairly rewarded for their individual contributions to the company developing general principles and criteria used by General Assembly members to elect the fittest among the candidate for board membership, developing, a succession plan for managing the company, receiving candidacy request for board membership, submitting the list of board membership candidates to the board including its recommendation and submitting an annual report to the board member including comprehensive analyze of the board performance.
 The committee details along with details of meetings attended by each member are as follows:

-S. No Board of Directors Status Independence Number of Meetings Attended 1.
-Sheikh.
-Muhammad bin Fahad Muhammad Jabr Al Thani Chairman Non-IndependentNon-executive 3/3 2.
-Mr. Abdullah Ali Muhammad Al-Ansari Member Non-IndependentNon-executive 2/3 3.
-Sheikh.
-Mohammed bin Abdul Rahman Jabr Al Thani Member Non-IndependentNon-executive 3/3
+S. No Board of Directors Status Independence Number of Meetings Attended 1 SHK.
+Muhammad bin Fahad Muhammad Chairman Non-Independent 1 /1 1 Jabr Al Thani Non-executive 1/1 2 Mr. Abdullah Ali Muhammad Al-Ansari Member Non-Independent 1 /1 2 Non-executive 1/1 2 SHK.
+Mohammed bin Abdul Rahman Jabr Al Thani Manalaan Non-Independent 1 /1 3 Member Non-executive 1/1